jasonsiders/apex-database-layer/docs/DML.md

 # The `Dml` Class

 The `Dml` class is designed to streamline and enhance DML operations within Salesforce.

 It encapsulates standard DML keywords and Database methods, providing a simplified interface for CRUD operations.
 This class enables developers to easily mock DML operations, improving unit testing and reducing complexity.
-Additionally, it supports dynamic and asynchronous DML execution, immediate operations, and custom extensibility.
-Use the `Dml` class to write cleaner, more maintainable code while efficiently managing complex business logic.

 ## Constructing `Dml` Objects